 In the Edit Activity dialog box, enter name of the Activity and click OK.

-In AltiView/AltiAgent, an extension user will be able to select an activity
+In AltiView/AltiAgent, an extension user will be able to select an activity from the Call Handling page of AltiView/AltiAgent configuration.

-Activity Selection List, Call Handling tab of AltiView configuration In AltiConsole, the activity of an extension is displayed in the BLF and ALL panels.
+Activity Selection List, Call Handling Page of AltiView configuration In AltiConsole, the activity of an extension is displayed in the BLF and ALL panels.

-Figure 18.
+Figure 24.
 BLF tab, AltiConsole